Local Leadership and Community Prosperity

 Led by 17 First Nations of the north Pacific coast, the Great Bear Sea PFP seeks to establish the world’s largest Indigenous-led MPA network.

-Enduring Earth recognizes that effective stewardship of land and natural resources is underpinned by respecting Indigenous peoples and local communities (IP and LC) rights, including self-determination, and supporting their leadership and good governance, as well as the flow of sustainable benefit streams (social, financial, and economic) to IP and LCs.
-We seek to support IP and LC rights, leadership, and engagement through the following approaches:
+Enduring Earth recognizes that effective stewardship of land and natural resources is underpinned by respecting Indigenous peoples and local communities rights, including self-determination, and supporting their leadership and good governance, as well as the flow of sustainable benefit streams (social, financial, and economic) to Indigenous peoples and local communities.

 Recognize, respect, and enhance rights to land, water, and natural resources.